Destructive behaviour in adult dogs

 A common source of destructive behaviour in adult dogs is ineffective training and management of play and exploratory behaviour

 Lack of physical or mental stimulation

-Dogs exhibiting destructive behaviour habits usually benefit from providing structure and mental stimulation to help resolve conflicts and tensions.
+Dogs exhibiting destructive behaviour habits usually benefit from providing routine and mental stimulation/environment enrichment to help resolve conflicts and tensions.

 Punishment is not effective in resolving destructive behaviour problems and may even make the problem worse.
-Never discipline your dog after the fact.
-If you discover your dog has chewed an item but don’t catch him in the act, it’s too late to for a correction.
-People often believe their dog makes a connection because he runs and hides or “looks guilty.”
+Never discipline your dog.
+People often believe their dog makes a connection when he is corrected or shouted at because he runs and hides or “looks guilty.”
 But dogs display submissive postures like cowering, running away, or hiding when they feel threatened by an angry tone of voice, body posture, or facial expression.
 Your dog doesn’t know what he’s done wrong; he only knows that you’re upset.